wordofwarning/wordofwarning.org/current/2014-emergency/ongoing/index.md

 Five people going on a journey together.
 Starting point: here and now.
 Final destination: yet to be announced.
 *THE ORBIT* is a durational piece where different worlds are reached through the repetition of the simple act of moving.
 Multinational theatre company VIA Collective invites you to go on a venture that transcends the perimeters of our dimension.
-VIA Collective is Shanna May Breen, Vjera Orbanic, Yoli Seker, Zlil-hen Saks, Rakel Dimar.
+VIA Collective is Shanna May Breen, Vjera Orbanic, Yoli Seker, Zlil-hen Saks + Rakel Dimar.
 [@via_collective](http://twitter.com/via_collective)
 ![VIA Collective](viac.jpg)